angadmaan/Cybersecurity-Learning/networking/tcp-ip.md

 In the OSI model, the Session and Presentation layers are separate.
 In the TCP/IP model, these functions are all part of the Application layer.
 This is why network engineers often mention "Layer 7" (Application) when discussing web traffic, even if they are actually on a TCP/IP network.

 - Reliable vs. Best-Effort
 The OSI model strictly uses connection-oriented methods at the network layer.
-In contrast, the TCP/IP model supports both connection-oriented (TCP) and "best-effort" connectionless (UDP) communication, making it more flexible for things like live video streaming.
+In contrast, the TCP/IP model supports both connection-oriented (TCP) and "best-effort" connectionless (UDP) communication, making it more flexible for things like live video streamings.